 If you are unable to find the information you need, you can contact the specific person on the contact list as per their responsibilities.
 For most of your questions, the programme Study Assistant should be able to assist you, as well as the International Office, which can answer more general questions about study life in Prague.
-For more information on how our programme works and Prague in general, you can also follow us on social media @cunisecurity on Instagram and MISS Charles University on Facebook and LinkedIn.
-We have created a dedicated online space for the alumni of our programme on Facebook as well, which has brought together all of our successful graduates.
-To get an idea of what the life of a MISS student looks like, you are welcome to read the following brochure which tracks one of Jonathan's weeks in the semester.
+For more information you can also follow us on social media with a dedicated online space for the alumni of our programme.
+To get an idea of what the life of a MISS student looks like, you are welcome to read a brochure which tracks one of our student's weeks in the semester.